QuantAMMProtocol/QuantAMM-V1/pkg/pool-quantamm/README.md

 ## Determining multipliers and getting weights

-A linear multiplier will always be stored from the update weight runner and the vault.
-Later there is possibility in the vault to provide a more advanced feature where the linear multiplier is shifted according to more sophisticated randomization or geometric interpolation.
+A linear multiplier will always be stored from the update weight runner and the QuantAMM Base Pool.
+Later there is possibility in the QuantAMM Base Pool to provide a more advanced feature where the linear multiplier is shifted according to more sophisticated randomization or geometric interpolation.

 While the logic to determine the multiplier is simple give the block interval and change in weight, specific logic is needed to find the block.timestamp which the first constituent will hit a guard rail.
 Continuing along the linear interpolation path is fine given the guard rails however once a guard rail is hit more complex logic would be needed so we freeze at that weight.